-The level of crime in Haiti should be regarded as beyond horrific.
+The level of crime in Haiti should be regarded as "beyond horrific" as one traveler put it.
 There are no "safe" areas (with the exception of Labadee an area leased by a cruise ship company - see our Is Labadee Safe? article).
 Some areas are worse than others, but there is a very real danger of violent crime everywhere in Haiti, and this includes but is not limited to assault, armed robbery, murder, kidnapping, rape and any combination of the above.

 Do not let the presence of the UN Stabilisation Force MINUSTAH or the Haitian National Police (PNH) lull you into a false sense of security.
 Both groups tend to be highly visible and heavily armed with assault rifles and pump action shotguns, but they have other things on their mind than policing.